 There are 107 acres of wetland and 11 acres of open water habitat within the proposed permanent ROW of Alternative 3 (see Table 3.4-5).
+This represents approximately 0.11% of the wetland habitat and 0.02% of the open water habitat that exists within the six counties the C-HC Project overlaps.
 Impacts to wetlands and open water habitat, and the species that use them, are expected to be temporary and minor (conversion of forested wetlands is included with the analysis of forested habitat conversion described above).
 Emergent wetlands may experience temporary disturbance during construction, though these impacts would be minimized through the environmental commitments described in Section 3.1, Table 3.1-4.